Report on Press Conferences held worldwide

 Association of Catholic Priests Ireland: We are a group of 1100 priests calling for reform & renewal according to the spirit of Vatican II.
 Contact Tony Flannery.

-Association of Irish Catholics : We are a group of 300 Catholics calling for reform & renewal according to the spirit of Vatican II.
+Association of Catholics in Ireland (ACI): We are a group of 300 Catholics calling for reform & renewal according to the spirit of Vatican II.
+Contact Noel McCann.

 Atrio: We are Christians committed to the structural reform of the Church.
 We believe our Church should be a community of believers, not an institution, nor absolutist, nor hierarchical.
 Contact Maite Lesmes Renedo.